LGBTQIA+ Inclusive Teen and Young Adult Treatment Center

 For example, gay or bisexual boys who express themselves in more traditionally masculine ways receive less harassment and bullying than more feminine gay or bisexual boys.
 The same can be true for masculine and feminine expression in gay or bisexual girls.

-LGBTQIA+ teens are at a greater risk for substance use due to these risk factors and external forces.
+LGBTQIA+ youth are at a greater risk for substance use due to these risk factors and external forces.

-Ember Recovery offers residential LGBTQIA+ inclusive treatment for teens designed specifically for the challenges of substance use and adolescence.
-In our program, teens will have 24/7 monitoring of their health and a personalized treatment plan that considers the environment and peer groups that will make them most comfortable.
+Ember Recovery offers residential LGBTQIA+ inclusive treatment for teens and young adults designed specifically for the challenges of substance use and adolescence.
+In our program, they will have 24/7 monitoring of their health and a personalized treatment plan that considers the environment and peer groups that will make them most comfortable.

-The program will include a tailored combination of individual and group therapy to help teens identify negative thoughts and behaviors, learn to socialize effectively and break down the barriers to coping with day-to-day life and stress without drugs or alcohol.
+The program will include a tailored combination of individual and group therapy to help teens and young adults identify negative thoughts and behaviors, learn to socialize effectively and break down the barriers to coping with day-to-day life and stress without drugs or alcohol.

 Our admissions process begins with a thorough evaluation of mental and physical health and substance use history.
 Depending on the individual, the treatment may also include medication to address withdrawal symptoms or mental health conditions.

-Our process is entirely transparent and open, so parents can feel at ease knowing their teen is in warm, welcoming, and supportive hands.
-Once the program is complete, we may suggest follow-up programs for teens and/or family members.
+Our process is entirely transparent and open, so parents can feel at ease knowing their child is in warm, welcoming, and supportive hands.
+Once the program is complete, we may suggest follow-up programs for teens, young adults, and/or family members.

 How Is Ember Recovery Different?

-LGBTQIA+ teen addiction treatment requires understanding the unique risk factors for teens in this community.
-At Ember Recovery, we are inclusive, welcoming, and experienced with this community to offer strong support for your LGBTQIA+ teen to heal and move forward.
+LGBTQIA+ teen and young adult addiction treatment requires understanding the unique risk factors for teens in this community.
+At Ember Recovery, we are inclusive, welcoming, and experienced with this community to offer strong support for your LGBTQIA+ youth to heal and move forward.

 From the first consultation, we work with families to determine the most appropriate location for treatment.
-Often, LGBTQIA+ teens benefit from residential treatment with the gender they identify with to provide a peer group of teens with similar struggles.
+Often, LGBTQIA+ youth benefit from residential treatment with the gender they identify with to provide a peer group of adolescents with similar struggles.
 But if your teen prefers a different setting, we’ll work with you to determine the safest, most comfortable, and most successful environment.
+We have two separate programs for adolescents ages 12-17 and young adults ages 18-24 in order to treat both groups successfully.

-LGBTQIA+ teens are at an increased risk of social isolation and substance use – they need to know they’re not alone.
-Ember Recovery provides inclusive addiction treatment for all teens, including those struggling with addiction as members of the LGBTQIA+ community.
+LGBTQIA+ youth are at an increased risk of social isolation and substance use – they need to know they’re not alone.
+Ember Recovery provides inclusive addiction treatment for all youth, including those struggling with addiction as members of the LGBTQIA+ community.